Menu

 Can I use a different LLM for each agent?

-Yes, and you should consider it.
-Create separate ChatOpenAI instances with different models.
-Use gpt-4o for the planner (better reasoning) and writer (better prose), but gpt-4o-mini for the researcher since it runs multiple times and cost adds up.
-Each agent function references its own model instance.
+Yes, and it is often a smart move.
+Create separate ChatOpenAI objects with different models.
+Use gpt-4o for the planner (it reasons better) and the writer (it writes better prose), but gpt-4o-mini for the researcher since it runs many times and the cost adds up.
+Each agent function just points to its own model.

-Use LangGraph’s checkpointing.
-Add a MemorySaver when compiling: graph = workflow.compile(checkpointer=MemorySaver()).
-Pass a thread_id when invoking.
-The entire state — including past findings — persists between runs.
-This lets you build on previous research without starting over.
+Use LangGraph’s built-in checkpointing.
+Add a MemorySaver when you compile: graph = workflow.compile(checkpointer=MemorySaver()).
+Then pass a thread_id when you invoke.
+The full state — past findings and all — sticks around between runs.
+This lets you build on old research without starting over.

-LangGraph’s Send API handles this.
-Instead of a for-loop in the researcher, create a map node that dispatches each sub-question to a separate researcher instance.
-LangGraph runs them concurrently and collects results.
-Total latency drops from N * search_time to roughly 1 * search_time.
+LangGraph’s Send API is the answer.
+Instead of a for-loop in the researcher, you create a map node that sends each sub-question to its own researcher copy.
+LangGraph runs them all at once and gathers the results.
+Total wait time drops from N * search_time to about 1 * search_time.

 from langgraph.types import Send